ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_14_Release_Notes.md

 ### Minimum Hardware

+The minimum specifications of hardware for running Migration Center are as follows.

 |                        |           GUI mode           | CLI mode |
 | ---------------------- | :--------------------------: | :------: |
 | **Computer processor** | 800MHz Pentium III or better |  Ditto   |